SPANDigital/presidium-template-onboarding/content/_organization-overview/communication-tools.md

 ---
 title: Communication Tools
+author: author
 ---

-This article lists the ways you can communicate with your team:
+This article should list the ways to communicate with your team:
 * Slack channel(s)
+* Emails

+It can also contain schedules for regular team get-togethers, such as:
-* Standups
+* Daily standups
 * Team meetings